cwz0522/dev-on-windows_wiki/Installing-GCC.md

 ### Warning: do not install any MinGW packages through `pacman`.

 We use our own toolchain, not the one MSYS2 usually uses.
-This means that we can not use the MinGW packages in `pacman`.
+This means that we can not use the pre-built MinGW packages in `pacman`.

 ---